Svyatoslav225/LocalNetworkFileShare/README.md

 # LocalNetworkFileShare
-Recommendations (follow them if you don't want to get bug):
+Recommendations (follow them if you don't want to catch bug):

 - Use buttons and panels to interact with program.
 - Don't use symbols ':','\n' in device name or commit name.